-To file a complaint with Sentara Health Plans, call Sentara Health Plans Member Services at 1-800-881-2166 (TTY: 711) or file a complaint in writing by mailing it to Sentara Health Plans Appeals Department, PO Box 62876, Virginia Beach, VA 23466, or by faxing it to 1-866-472-3920.
+To file a complaint with Sentara Health Plans, call Sentara Health Plans Member Services at 1-800-881-2166 (TTY: 711) or file a complaint in writing by mailing it to Sentara Medicaid, Appeals and Grievances, P.O.
+Box 62876, Virginia Beach, VA 23466 or faxing it to 1-866-472-3920.
+With the exception of an attorney, a provider or an authorized representative may file a grievance on your behalf with your written consent.
 Be sure to include details on what the complaint is about so that Sentara Health Plans can help.